GariFFon/Recipe_Sharing_Cooking_Tips_Portal/AUTH_SETUP.md

 - After logging in, your name will appear in the navigation bar
 - Click on your name to view your profile
 - Your profile shows:
-  - Your name, email, and age
+  - Your name and email
   - Number of recipes you've shared
   - All recipes you've created
 - Click "Logout" to sign out